 1. 1.

-The provisions on preservation of records include preservation by the person who established the investigational review board (GCP Article 34) and preservation pertaining to the implementing medical institution (GCP Article 41).
-In addition, Article 41, Paragraph 1, Guidance 1 of the GCP stipulates that "a person responsible for record keeping shall be designated for each record.
+The regulations stipulate the preservation of records by the person who established the IRB (Article 34 of the GCP) and by the Investigator Site (Article 41 of the GCP).
+In addition, Article 41, Paragraph 1, Guidance 1 of the GCP stipulates that "a person responsible for record retention shall be designated for each record.
 The Guidance 1 of Article 41, Paragraph 1 of the GCP stipulates that "a person responsible for record keeping should be designated for each record.

-In the case of a clinical trial at the same institution where the investigational review committee is established and the Chairperson is the same as the investigational review committee, the records specified in Article 34 (GCP) and Article 41 (GCP) are to be stored by the person who established the investigational review committee, and the records specified in Article 41 (GCP) are to be stored by the person who is in charge of record keeping in accordance with the instructions of the Chairperson of the institution.
+In the case of a clinical trial at the same Investigator Site as the investigator who established the investigator committee and the Chairperson of the Investigator Site, the records specified in Article 34 (GCP Article 34) and Article 41 (GCP Article 41) are to be stored by the person who established the investigator committee, and the records specified in Article 41 (GCP Article 41) are to be stored by the person who is in charge of record keeping in accordance with the instructions of the Chairperson of the Investigator Site.
 There is no problem if the person in charge of record keeping keeps the records appropriately, and there is no need to keep duplicate records.
-However, if a clinical trial review committee review is requested by another implementing medical institution, both parties need to keep the records respectively.
+However, if another Investigator Site requests a review by the Clinical Trial Review Committee, both parties must keep their own records.

 2. 2.